edgio-docs/edgio-docs/guides/routing.md

   // So let's assume that backend "broken-origin" returns 500, so instead
   // of rendering the broken-origin response we can alter that by specifing .catch .catch(500, ({ serveStatic }) => {
-    serveStatic('./broken-origin-500-page.html', {
+    serveStatic('static/broken-origin-500-page.html', {
       statusCode: 502,
     })
   })
 ```

-`.catch` allows to use the edge router to render the response based on the result of the upstream.
-So in the example above whenever we receive a 500 we issue a static html called `broken-origin-500-page.html` with statusCode 502
+The `.catch` method allows the edge router to render a response based on the result preceeding routes.
+So in the example above whenever we receive a 500 we respond with `broken-origin-500-page.html` from the application's `static` directory and change the status code to 502.

-You can use all routeHandler methods that you use in your other routes, except we do not allow to use `proxy` inside `.catch`.
+- Your catch callback is provided a [ResponseWriter](/docs/api/core/classes/_router_responsewriter_.responsewriter.html) instance.
+You can use any ResponseWriter method except `proxy` inside `.catch`.

-We highly recommend to keep those error handling routes simple and serve an static file instead of sending a synthetic response.
+- We highly recommend keeping `catch` routes simple.
+Serve responses using `serveStatic` instead of `send` to minimize the size of the edge bundle.

 ## Environment Edge Redirects